A $p$-adic arithmetic inner product formula: Proof of Theorem

 We now prove Proposition \ref{pr:comparison} assuming the above two lemmas, whose proofs are postponed later.

 \begin{proof}[Proof of Proposition \ref{pr:comparison}] Take $K_U=K'$.
 It is also clear that we may take $K_X$ to be $K$.
 We have the commutative diagram

-in $\bM(\dQ_p)$.\footnote{Note that $\sfU'$ may properly contain $\sfA^{-1}\sfU$.
+of $\dQ_p$-vector spaces.\footnote{Note that $\sfU'$ may properly contain $\sfA^{-1}\sfU$.
 By $\sfA^*$, we mean the restriction map with a possible composition of the pushforward map along the inclusion $\sfA^{-1}\sfU\subseteq\sfU'(\subseteq\sfX')$ of log rigid cohomology (Definition \ref{de:rigid}) or \'{e}tale cohomology with proper support.} By Lemma \ref{le:comparison2}, to prove the proposition, it suffices to show that the map

 is injective.
 However, this follows from the fact that the map $\rH^q_\rc(\ol{U},\dQ_p)\to\rH^q_\rc(\ol{U'},\dQ_p)$ in the category $\bM_{K'}(\dQ_p)$ admits a section, which is a consequence of the usual Poincar\'{e} duality for \'{e}tale cohomology of $\ol{U}$ and $\ol{U'}$.
 The proposition is proved. \end{proof}